- Press 2 to speak to a representative

-- Challenges of Conversational IVR
+- Conversational IVR transition challenges

 Interactive voice response (IVR) allows a company’s computer system to engage with customers through voice and touch-tone telephone keypads.
 From its introduction in the 1970s, it has become increasingly common thanks to increased CPU power and advances in speech applications that have made the technology cheaper to deploy.
 Today, it is evolving into the Conversational IVR model that offers much more than a simple customer routing system.